-Special needs would continue to be provided once students enrolled into the school.
+Special needs would continue to be provided once students enrolled in the school.
 Possibilities of students coming in person for services.
 504 meetings would be set and made throughout the year.

 10. How are students supported?

-Students are provided with a mentor that works directly with them and their parents to partner in the learning of their child to have mastery based educational goals met.
-Report cards are reviewed frequently and adjustments made based on the needs of the student and their individual learning plan.
+Students are provided with a mentor that works directly with them and their parents to partner in the learning of their child to have mastery-based educational goals met.
+Report cards are reviewed frequently and adjustments are made based on the needs of the student and their individual learning plan.

-11. Would teachers teach multiple cohorts of student at different age levels?
+11. Would teachers teach multiple cohorts of students at different age levels?

-There are no grade levels so teachers could teach any age band that would create an effective learning cohort.
+There are no grade levels so teachers could teach any age band which would create an effective learning cohort.